 I've an old NAS.
 It's a Buffalo TeraStation1400D with 12 TB of drive space.

 I'd been using it to store snapshot backups of my Macs.
-I've gotten some new Mac systems and wanted to leverage the NAS a bit more and found that the NAS needs some legacy things that Apple is getting rid of very soon, so Time Machine will no longer work with my NAS.
+I recently bought a couple of new Mac systems and wanted to leverage the NAS a bit more and found that the NAS needs some legacy things that Apple is getting rid of very soon, so Time Machine will no longer work with my NAS.

 I bought the TS1400D back in 2017 - hard to believe that was nine years ago!
 It wasn't exactly cheap, either (a bit over $600).
-At some point, I need to think about replacing my NAS, but this is a bad time to buy such things, as the prices of drives and memory or anything that requires lots of it.
-Seriously.
+At some point, I need to think about replacing my NAS, but this is a bad time to buy such things, as the prices of drives and memory are astoundingly high.

 For now, the NAS will still work but I won't be able to use it with Time Machine.
 I can get basic with this - buy an external drive enclosure to use with several largish HDDs that I have.
 That'll get me by for a short while.
 I just want to be able to back up at least one of my new Macs - both have 1 TB drives.